Warden Applications for 2019/20 are now closed.

 Warden accommodation is unsuitable for couples or families.

 Wardens are members of the Student Support Service (SSS) and will work in collaboration with SSS staff.
-Wardens are organised into four teams of five or six, plus a team of two at Mary Chapman Court.
-The teams are managed by the Student Services Co-ordinator under the overall guidance of the Head of Student Services.
+Wardens are organised into five teams of five or six.
+The teams are managed by the Assistant Head of Life & Learning (Student Life) under the overall guidance of the Head of Student Services.
 Regular team meetings are held during term-time and Wardens are well supported in their role.

 Each team oversees an area of the residences.
 Within the team area each Warden will have particular responsibility for students in a designated group of rooms – called a ‘parish’.